A Beginner's Guide to Buying a Washer

 - Wide selection of options - Top-loading washing machines are available in a wide variety of high-efficiency and conventional styles.
 They're also typically more affordable than comparable front-loading units.

 - Easy to fix - Even the most dependable appliances will need to be serviced occasionally, and traditional top-loading washing machines are typically easy and affordable to fix.
 Many repairs can be completed with just a few common household tools.

-Browse all top-load washers
+shop all top-load washers

 What portable washing machines lack in functionality and ease-of-use, they more than make up for in versatility.
 Apartment-dwellers without access to a dedicated laundry space will find a lot to love with these compact appliances.